 You can get them at Costco, Walgreens, or any of the passport photo location for H4 EAD.
 It costs 9.99$ at Costco for 4 photos and at Walgreens, it costs 14.75$ for 2 photos.

-No, biometrics are only required for H4 application and not for H4 EAD.
+No, biometrics were only required for H4 application and not for H4 EAD.
+Starting from Oct 1st, 2023, that is even removed for H4 applications.

 No, H4 EAD is only for Spouses, children are not eligible.